yajra/laravel-datatables-docs/add-column.md

 # Add Column

-You can add a custom column on your response by using `addColumn` api.
+You can add a custom column to your response by using the `addColumn` api.

 > {note} added columns are assumed to be computed columns and not part of the database.
-Thus, search/sort will be disabled on those columns.
+Thus, search/sort will be disabled for those columns.
 If you need them, use the `editColumn` api instead.

 <a name="blade"></a>
 ## Add Column with Blade Syntax